 While there are several ways to use Twitter marketing, running Promoted Tweets, and Promoted Trends campaigns is something that you may want to consider.
 Here are how they work and the benefits they provide for your business.

 If you are unfamiliar with Promoted Tweets, they act just like regular Tweets except advertisers purchase them to reach a wider group of prospects or to start engagement from their existing followers.
 These tweets will appear at the top of users’ feeds whenever they are searching for a relevant topic.
 Marketers can reach a much larger audience in a shorter period without the painstaking process of building a following from scratch.

 Much like Google Ads and other promotional platforms, you can control your daily and long-term budget.
 In some cases, you may want to run a Promoted Tweets campaign for an ongoing period.
 Other times, you only want to run it for a few days to advertise a particular event.

-You can also control the demographic according to criteria like geographical location and viewing devices.
+You can also control the demographics according to criteria like geographical location and viewing devices.
 For instance, you could set the tweets from one campaign to only be viewed by desktop and laptop users.
-In another campaign, you might set it so that your tweets are only shown to iOS and Android users: Besides this, you have access to analytics so you can track the success of your campaign and make adjustments as necessary.
+In another campaign, you might configure it so that your tweets only display to iOS and Android users.
+Analytics make it easy to track the success of your campaign and adjust as necessary.